 2. Comfort and mobility 3.5/5

-For a non-stretchy pair of trousers, I found they give plenty of mobility for standard hiking, walking and also for bikepacking trips.
+For a non-stretchy pair of trousers, I found they give okay mobility for standard hiking, walking and also for bikepacking trips.

-When it came to more technical climbs or scrambling, there was some restriction with large leg movements.
+When it came to more technical hikes or scrambling, there is some restriction with large leg movements, particularly with thicker trousers underneath.
 With a straight, non-fitted design and without articulated knees, if you’re planning on climbing or mountaineering, they probably won’t allow the movement you need.

 I also found the legs a little narrow when trying to pull them on whilst wearing hiking boots.
 There are knee-length side zips but I still found it a bit tight.